DKSASI2003/OIBSIP/README.md

 # OIBSIP
 Data Science internship in oasis infobyte.

-The task 5- Sales Predictionand i have used rfr **(Random Forest Regression)** model to train the model and predict the outcomes and evaluvate the outcomes.
+**The task 5- Sales Prediction** and i have used rfr **(Random Forest Regression)** model to train the model and predict the outcomes and evaluvate the outcomes.